Full Article

 - MOGO: $250/mo all-inclusive

-Implementation: The 43% You Did Not Budget For
+Implementation: The Major Investment You Should Budget For

-Implementation is consistently the largest hidden cost.
+Implementation is consistently the largest cost beyond the license itself.
 It includes initial system configuration, workflow customization, insurance setup, fee schedule entry, template creation, and go-live support.

 - Small practice: $1,000-$5,000